Department of Molecular Microbiology

 Alumni Endowed Professor of Molecular Microbiology

-BA Johns Hopkins University 1983
+Bachelor of Arts, Johns Hopkins University, 1983

 C